Location: Novi Sad, Serbia

 Request A Free Phone Consultation

-My name is Neda Brasanac and I hold a Bachelor’s Degree in Psychology from the University of Novi Sad, Serbia.
-I’m currently working on earning two Master’s degrees: one in Clinical Psychology in Serbia and the other in Neuroscience and Clinical Neuropsychology in Italy.
+My name is Neda Brasanac.
+I hold a Bachelor’s Degree in Psychology from the University of Novi Sad, Serbia and a Master’s Degree in Cognitive Neuroscience and Clinical Neuropsychology from the University of Padua, Italy.

-I am on my way to becoming a certified psychotherapist in Serbia through a psychotherapy educational program in TA Integrative psychotherapy.
+I am on my way to becoming a certified psychotherapist in Serbia through a psychotherapy educational program in Transactional Analysis Integrative psychotherapy.
 I also have experience and knowledge in CBT and ACT approaches and techniques.

 During and after my studies I was involved in a number of Serbian and European projects with an aim to promote mental health among different age groups and, through education, help them better cope with obstacles and life transitions.
 Counselling and coaching with youth and planning and running workshops are two areas I am most passionate about and have the most experience with.